Posts Tagged ‘Eugene Delacroix’

 April 26, 2022 Jan Davidsz. de Heem, John James Audubon, Eugene Delacroix, Frederick Law Olmsted, Crinum by Augustus Jenkins Farmer, and Charles Townes

-Subscribe Apple | Google | Spotify | Stitcher | iHeart Podchaser Leave a Review Support The Daily Gardener Buy Me A Coffee Connect for FREE!
-The Friday Newsletter | Daily Gardener Community Botanical History 1684 Death of Jan Davidsz. de Heem, Dutch ornate still-life painter.
-He is remembered as the most…
+Subscribe Apple | Google | Spotify | Stitcher | iHeart Support The Daily Gardener Buy Me A Coffee Connect for FREE!
+The Friday Newsletter | Daily Gardener Community Botanical History On This Day 1684 Jan Davidsz. de Heem, the Dutch still-life master, died.
+His fantastical bouquets defied the seasons, uniting blooms that would never meet…

 Read MoreApril 26, 2019 Placement of Early Spring Bloomers, Eugene Delacroix, Charles Townes, Irma Franzen-Heinrichsdorff, John J. Audobon, Frederick Law Olmsted, Henry Wadsworth Longfellow, Kavanagh, Justin Martin, Photo Friday, Anna Eliza Reed Woodcock, and the Michigan State Flower